Why Do I Need a Pond Pump? | Garden Water Garden

-If you’re backyard water feature is a small water garden, you might be wondering why a pond pump is necessary.
+If you’re backyard water feature is a small water garden, you might be wondering why a pond pump or a garden water pump is necessary.
 You don’t have fish or a large amount of water, so what good can a pond pump do for you?

-Filters do the water cleaning, but without a pump, much of your water would remain dirty.
+Filters do the water cleaning, but without a garden water pump, much of your water would remain dirty.
 A pond pump can do the following for your water garden:

 Circulation is vital to water garden health, even with minimal fish, plants and water.
 If your water isn’t circulating, it can’t all be cleaned.
 With a pond pump, your water will circulate, which allows your filter system to clean all of your water equally and efficiently.
 Water circulation also creates healthier water in itself.
 By allowing movement, you can avoid stagnant water in your garden.